Israel faces new elections after Netanyahu fails to build coalition

 It had its third reading just after midnight local time (5pm ET) and was passed into law by Knesset members 74 to 45, just moments after Netanyahu's deadline to form a government formally expired.

-Coalition negotiations were deadlocked over a proposal draft law, aimed at conscripting more ultra-Orthodox Jewish youth into the military.
+Government coalition negotiations were deadlocked over a proposal draft law, aimed at conscripting more ultra-Orthodox Jewish youth into the military.
+Israel's ultra-Orthodox religious parties demanded changes to the bill, while former Defense Minister Avigdor Liberman wanted it passed with no changes at all.

-The ultra-Orthodox religious parties demanded changes to the bill, while former Defense Minister Avigdor Liberman wanted it passed with no changes at all.
+Netanyahu has handled difficult coalition negotiations in the past, but was unable to broker a compromise between the parties.
+He later lashed out at Liberman, blaming him entirely for the failure to secure a new government and accusing him of never intending to reach an agreement.

-Netanyahu, who has handled difficult coalition negotiations in the past, was unable to broker a compromise between the parties.
+"Avigdor Liberman is now part of the left," Netanyahu said in a short statement after the final vote to dissolve the Knesset.
+The Prime Minister accused Liberman of repeatedly making fresh demands during coalition negotiations and said Israel was being "dragged" back to the ballot box because of"the private ambition of one person."